Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ## [1] 3
 ```

 You might be thinking, OH MY GOSH!
-OUR MEAN AND MEDIAN AREN'T EQUAL SO OUR DATA ISN'T NORMAL!!!!, HOW CAN WE USE ANY OF WHAT WE LEARN TODAY (spoiler alert, lots of what we learn today requires normal data) IF OUR DATA ISN'T NORMAL???, and you'd technically be right, having a mean and median that are different does mean our data is skewed, but the difference is so small it's effectively meaningless here, even with data much more skewed than this people offten assume normality, or if they can't will apply a function to their data to make it more normal, because a huge amount of the work done in statistics is on how to tell things about normal, or normalized data sets.
+OUR MEAN AND MEDIAN AREN'T EQUAL SO OUR DATA ISN'T NORMAL!!!!, HOW CAN WE USE ANY OF WHAT WE LEARN TODAY (spoiler alert, lots of what we learn today requires normal data) IF OUR DATA ISN'T NORMAL???, and you'd technically be right, having a mean and median that are different does mean our data is skewed, but the difference is so small it's effectively meaningless here, even with data much more skewed than this people often assume normality, or if they can't will apply a function to their data to make it more normal, because a huge amount of the work done in statistics is on how to tell things about normal, or normalized data sets.

-We won't spend much time on them, but you should also be aware that there are statistical tests and inferences we can make based on data that isn't normalized (called non-parametric statistics), or based on data that fit other distributions (poisson, chi-squared, etc.).
+We won't spend much time on them, but you should also be aware that there are statistical tests and inferences we can make based on data that isn't normalized (called non-parametric statistics), or based on data that fit other distributions (Poisson, chi-squared, etc.).
 We'll focus on normal, or almost normal data here, because it makes the statistical tests we run much more straightforward!

-Now that we know our data is approximately normal (we won't actaully run a formal test of this, we're basing it on the histogram and the approximately equal mean and median), we can move on to charecterize the dispersion of our data.
+Now that we know our data is approximately normal (we won't actually run a formal test of this, we're basing it on the histogram and the approximately equal mean and median), we can move on to characterize the dispersion of our data.

 ```r